Eshmun

 Eshmun (or Eshmoun, less accurately Esmun or Esmoun; 𐤀𐤔𐤌𐤍 ʾšmn; 𒅀𒋢𒈬𒉡 Yasumunu) was a Phoenician god of healing and the tutelary god of Sidon.
+His name, which means "eighth," may reference his status as the eighth son of the god Sydyk.

 History

-This god was known at least from the Iron Age period at Sidon and was worshipped also in Tyre, Beirut, Cyprus, Sardinia, and in Carthage where the site of Eshmun's temple is now occupied by the acropolium of Carthage.
+Eshmun was known at least from the Iron Age period at Sidon and was worshipped also in Tyre, Beirut, Cyprus, Sardinia, and in Carthage where the site of Eshmun's temple is now occupied by the acropolium of Carthage.

-According to Eusebius of Caesarea, Phoenician author Sanchuniathon wrote that Sydyk, 'The Righteous', first fathered seven sons equated with the Greek Cabeiri or Dioscuri, no mother named, and then afterwards fathered an eighth son by one of the seven Titanides or Artemides.
-(See Kotharat).
+According to Eusebius of Caesarea, Phoenician author Sanchuniathon wrote that Sydyk (meaning "Righteousness;" sometimes equated with Jupiter) first fathered seven sons equated with the Greek Cabeiri or Dioscuri, no mother named, and then afterwards fathered an eighth son by one of the seven Titanides (possibly equivalent to the Kotharat).
 The name Eshmun appears to mean 'the Eighth'.